Robin5605/discord-bot-template/README.md

 ### Continuous Integration (CI)
 This template comes with a few GitHub Actions for building and publishing Docker images to the GitHub Container Registry, and linting and testing Python code on commits and pull requests.

-# Licensing
-This template uses a MIT license.
-You are free to do whatever you want with it, including copying it, redistributing it (for personal and for commerical), without credit.